 If you’re experiencing chronic bad breath after brushing, a good first step is to visit your dentist.
 It may be that you’re not cleaning your teeth properly and they can help you with tips to improve your oral care routine.
 If there isn’t anything obvious to them, they’ll likely refer you to a physician to help you get to the bottom of your bad breath.
 Either way, bad breath should not be ignored because it can be a symptom of a serious underlying issue.

-With over 30 years of experience, the dentists at Hawkins Family Dental in Gainesville, GA have seen it all.
+With over 30 years of experience, the Gainesville dentists at Hawkins Family Dental have seen it all.
 While bad breath may be an embarrassing subject for some, we’re happy to discuss with you all of your oral hygiene needs and help you find a solution to your bad breath even after brushing.Leave a reply →